ubccr/xdmod-value-analytics/tools/README.md

 the ID as the first field of each row.
 Output will be users.json, which will again be in a suitable format for XDMoD-VA to import.

 To import personnel data from ORCID, run the orcid_users.py script.
-Similarly, the ldap.cfg file contains information concerning loading of personal information via an LDAP connection.
-Pass as parameters to the script, either the grants.json file made available in the previous step, or a comma-separated file of ID's to pull down from LDAP, with the ID as the first field of each row.
-Output will be users.json, which will again be in a suitable format for XDMoD-VA to import.
+Similarly, the orcid.cfg file contains information concerning loading of personal information from the ORCID scientific user community.
+Pass a comma-separated file of ORCID ID's to load from the ORCID site, with the ID as the first field of each row.
+Output will be users.json, which will be in a suitable format for XDMoD-VA to import.